Balance of nature

 The balance of nature, also known as ecological balance, is a theory that proposes that ecological systems are usually in a stable equilibrium or homeostasis, which is to say that a small change (the size of a particular population, for example) will be corrected by some negative feedback that will bring the parameter back to its original "point of balance" with the rest of the system.
 The balance is sometimes depicted as easily disturbed and delicate, while other times it is inversely portrayed as powerful enough to correct any imbalances by itself.
 The concept has been described as "normative", as well as teleological, as it makes a claim about how nature should be: nature is balanced because "it is supposed to be balanced".
 The theory has been employed to describe how populations depend on each other, for example in predator-prey systems, or relationships between herbivores and their food source.
 It is also sometimes applied to the relationship between the Earth's ecosystem, the composition of the atmosphere, and weather.

-The balance of nature, as a theory, has been largely discredited by scientists working in ecology, as it has been found that constant disturbances leading to chaotic and dynamic changes are the norm in nature.
-During the later half of the 20th century, it was superseded by catastrophe theory and chaos theory.
-Nevertheless, the idea maintains popularity amongst the general public.
+The theory has been discredited by scientists working in ecology, as it has been found that constant disturbances leading to chaotic and dynamic changes are the norm in nature.
+During the later half of the 20th century, it was superseded by catastrophe theory, chaos theory, and thermodynamics.
+Nevertheless, the idea maintains popularity amongst conservationists, environmentalists and the general public.

 History of the theory

-The concept that nature maintains its condition is of ancient provenance; Herodotus asserted that predators never excessively consume prey populations and described this balance as "wonderful".
+The concept that nature maintains its condition is of ancient provenance.
+Herodotus asserted that predators never excessively consume prey populations and described this balance as "wonderful".
 Two of Plato's dialogues, the Timaeus and Protagoras myths, support the balance of nature concept.
 Cicero advanced the theory of "a balance of nature generated by different reproductive rates and traits among species, as well as interactions among species".

 The balance of nature concept once ruled ecological research and governed the management of natural resources.
 This led to a doctrine popular among some conservationists that nature was best left to its own devices, and that human intervention into it was by definition unacceptable.

-The theory was used as a central theme in the 1962 book Silent Spring by Rachel Carson; the book is widely-considered to be the most important environmental book of the 20th century.
-The controversial Gaia hypothesis was developed in the 1970s by James Lovelock and Lynn Margulis; it asserts that living beings interact with Earth to form a complex system which self-regulates to maintain the balance of nature.
+The theory was a central theme in the 1962 book Silent Spring by Rachel Carson, widely-considered to be the most important environmental book of the 20th century.
+The controversial Gaia hypothesis was developed in the 1970s by James Lovelock and Lynn Margulis.
+It asserts that living beings interact with Earth to form a complex system which self-regulates to maintain the balance of nature.

 The validity of a balance of nature was already questioned in the early 1900s, but the general abandonment of the theory by scientists working in ecology only happened in the last quarter of that century, when studies showed that it did not match what could be observed among plant and animal populations.